grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

    Agent in flow mode.

-3. If the Prometheus configuration provided cannot be converted, diagnostic information is printed to `stderr`.
+3. If the Prometheus configuration provided cannot be converted, diagnostic information is sent to `stderr`.
 You can bypass any non-critical issues and start the Agent by including the `--config.bypass-conversion-errors` flag in addition to `--config.format=prometheus`.